Graduate Program Application Instructions

 - Letters of Recommendation: The Physics & Astronomy Department will review at least three but not more than five letters of personal reference from course instructors, research supervisors, or employers who are familiar with your abilities and performance.
 The reference should use Recommendation Form #1 in ApplyYourself.

 - Personal Statement: The Personal Statement must include three parts, two pertaining to the applicants' Statement of Purpose in which the applicants are asked to (1) Tell something related to physics or astronomy that they find exciting; (2) Discuss their goals for graduate school and their future careers, and how these goals match the opportunities offered by the research programs in the Department of Physics and Astronomy (500 words maximum for each part).
 If possible, in part (2), applicants should identify specific faculty contacts and/or research programs of interest within the Department of Physics and Astronomy.
 Applicants should also address in this part of the personal statement how their backgrounds and life experiences have contributed to their decision to pursue a graduate degree (500 words maximum).
-Part (3) of the personal statement should contain a table listing courses that the applicants have takes in their previous undergraduate or studies which have prepared them for the graduate studies at the University of Utah's Department of Physics and Astronomy.
+Part (3) of the personal statement should contain a table listing courses that the applicants have taken in their undergraduate or previous studies which have prepared them for the graduate studies at the University of Utah's Department of Physics and Astronomy.
 Please list for each course, the course title, the grade as well as the name of the institution where it was taken.
 List these course in a table, ordered into three categories: (i) Lower division undergraduate studies; (ii) Upper division and/or graduate level general physics courses; (iii) Upper division and/or graduate level physics courses of specialization (e.g. condensed matter physics, atomic and molecular physics, high energy physics, biophysics, etc.) if applicants have taken such courses.
 Do not list courses in this table which have not directly prepared you for your intended physics graduate studies such as a general education course.

 - Financial Assistance: If you are applying for financial assistance, please indicate this on the ApplyYourself application form.
-The Department of Physics and Astronomy intends to be able to provide research or teaching assistantships for all qualifying applicants.
-During the first 10 semesters of graduate study, The University of Utah Graduate School or the Department of Physics and Astronomy will provide a tuition waiver for semesters when a graduate student receives one of these assistantships.
+The Department of Physics and Astronomy intends to be able to provide research or teaching assistantships for all qualifying PhD applicants.
+During the first 10 semesters of PhD study, The University of Utah Graduate School or the Department of Physics and Astronomy will provide a tuition waiver for semesters when a graduate student receives one of these assistantships.